This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Instructions

-- Preheat the oven to 425°F. In a large bowl mix, the flour, baking powder, baking soda and salt.
-Slice butter into flour and with hands blend until butter and flour is coated and resembles crumbled cornbread.
-Toss cheese in flour.
-Make a hole in middle then add in buttermilk, stir until dough combines.
-Dough will be sticky.
+- Preheat the oven to 450°F/232°C. In a large bowl, mix the flour, baking powder, baking soda, and salt.
+Slice cold butter into the flour mixture and, with your hands, blend until butter and flour are coated and resemble crumbled cornbread.

 Leave a Reply